Fall Updates & Campus News: COVID-19

 For questions concerning immigration, health insurance and more, please read this link for frequently asked questions and answers.
 For more information, please contact the office at 518-564-3287 or [email protected].

-The SUNY Office of Global Affairs will continue to consult with the Office of the Provost, General Counsel, and others and will issue a statement on benchmarks and steps for reopening in the near future.
+The SUNY Office of Global Affairs will continue to consult with the Office of the Provost, General Counsel, and others to assess when study abroad programs may resume.

 If you have an emergency, please call 911 or University Police at 518-564-2022.
 Separately, you may report the incident(s) to any law enforcement agency near you.
 The campus process and criminal process are separate, so you may report to both and receive support through law enforcement and the Title IX office.